The A to Z of Menstrual Health

-Endometriosis is a condition characterized by the presence of endometrial tissue outside the cavity of the uterus.
+Endometriosis is a condition characterized by the presence of endometriotic tissue outside the cavity of the uterus.
 Women with Endometriosis report symptoms such as excruciating pain both during menstruation and at other times of their cycle and some women feel no pain at all and may go undiagnosed for years until they are trying to fall pregnant.

 Unfortunately many women receive an Endometriosis diagnosis after experiencing fertility challenges.